meerasahib/meerablog1/src/pages/2017-07-17-getting-started-with-gatsby/index.md

   here
 ---

-Here we are explaining about hydroponics recently installed in my house
+Recently installed the hydrophonic in our house.